-These measurements can be performed on ultrasound using a linear array probe and on a T2W sequence on MRI.
-The intermodality difference in measurements is minimal and correlate well with CSF pressure changes ref.
+These measurements can be performed on ultrasound using a linear array probe, on a T2 weighted sequence on MRI or on CT 1-4.
+The intermodality difference in measurements is minimal and correlates well with CSF pressure changes ref.

 - 2. Wang LJ, Chen LM, Chen Y, Bao LY, Zheng NN, Wang YZ, Xing YQ.
 Ultrasonography Assessments of Optic Nerve Sheath Diameter as a Noninvasive and Dynamic Method of Detecting Changes in Intracranial Pressure.
 (2018) JAMA ophthalmology.
 136 (3): 250-256. doi:10.1001/jamaophthalmol.2017.6560 - Pubmed

 - 3. Vaiman M, Abuita R, Bekerman I. Optic nerve sheath diameters in healthy adults measured by computer tomography.
 (2015) International journal of ophthalmology.
 8 (6): 1240-4. doi:10.3980/j.issn.2222-3959.2015.06.30 - Pubmed

 - 4. Kim DH, Jun JS, Kim R. Measurement of the Optic Nerve Sheath Diameter with Magnetic Resonance Imaging and Its Association with Eyeball Diameter in Healthy Adults.
 (2018) Journal of clinical neurology (Seoul, Korea).
 14 (3): 345-350. doi:10.3988/jcn.2018.14.3.345 - Pubmed